-The concentration of the Big Wakam group's spread risks is measured by the Concentration sub-module of the Market SCR.
+The concentration of Wakam's spread risks is measured by the Concentration sub-module of the Market SCR.

-On the Wakam entity's bond portfolio, this risk measure represents an amount of €0.1 million (see section E.2).
-This amount is included at the Big Wakam Group level.
+On Wakam's bond portfolio, this risk measure represents an amount of $\in 0.1$ million (see section E.2).

-Counterparty risk on receivables materialises at the Big Wakam group, via its insurance entity Wakam through its relationships with its partners, reinsurers, and banks.
+Counterparty risk on receivables materialises at Wakam through its relationships with its partners, reinsurers, and banks.
 With regard to the concentration of these risks, they materialise particularly at the end of 2022 with respect to the most important reinsurers historically.